Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

 Absolute flux density calibration
 ----------------------------------

 In this step, flux densities are set for the standard flux calibrator in the data.
+The standard flux calibrators used at the GMRT are 3C286, 3C48 and 3C147.
+We can chose the flux density standard in this task.
+The default choice is Perlay-Butler 2017.

 .. code-block::